 The tankers boarded the S.S.
 President Calvin Coolidge on September 8 at 3:00 P.M. and sailed at 9:00 P.M. for the Philippine Islands.
 To get the tanks to fit in the ship’s holds, the turrets had serial numbers spray painted on them and were removed from the tanks.
 They arrived at Honolulu, Hawaii, on Saturday, September 13 at 7:00 A.M., and most of the soldiers were allowed off the ship to see the island but had to be back on board before the ship sailed at 5:00 P.M.

 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.
 It was at this time that it was joined by a heavy cruiser, the U.S.S.
-Astoria and an unknown destroyer that were its escorts.
+Astoria, an unknown destroyer, and the U.S.S.
+Guadalupe, a replenishment oiler, were its escorts.
 During this part of the trip, on several occasions, smoke was seen on the horizon, and the Astoria took off in the direction of the smoke.
 Each time it was found that the smoke was from a ship belonging to a friendly country.

 On December 8, 1941, just ten hours after Pearl Harbor, Herbert lived through the Japanese attack on Clark Field.
 He would spend the next four months attempting to keep the tanks of his battalion supplied.